USEPA/EPANET2.2/User_Manual/docs/3_network_model.rst

    quality equals the initial quality assigned to the upstream node.
    Whenever there is a flow reversal in a pipe, the pipe’s parcels are re-ordered from front to back.

-**Water Quality Sources**
-	Water quality sources are nodes where the quality of external flow entering the network is specified.
-They can represent the main treatment works, a well-head or satellite treatment facility, or an unwanted contaminant intrusion.
-	Source quality can be made to vary over time by assigning it a time pattern.
-	EPANET can model the following types of sources:

-	-	A concentration source fixes the concentration of any external inflow entering the network at a node, such as flow from a reservoir or from a negative demand placed at a junction.

-	-	A mass booster source adds a fixed mass flow to that entering the node from other points in the network.

-	-	A set point booster source fixes the concentration of any flow leaving the node (as long as the concentration resulting from all inflow to the node is below the setpoint).

-	-	A flow paced booster source adds a fixed concentration to that resulting from the mixing of all inflow to the node from other points in the network

-	The concentration-type source is best used for nodes that represent source water supplies or treatment works (e.g., reservoirs or nodes assigned a negative demand).
-	The booster-type source is best used to model direct injection of a tracer or additional disinfectant into the network or to model a contaminant intrusion.

 **Mixing in Storage Tanks**